Solsbury Hill (song): Erasure version

-"Solsbury Hill" was recorded by English synth-pop duo Erasure in 2003 for their cover versions album Other People's Songs and released as a single in the United Kingdom on 6 January 2003.
+"Solsbury Hill" was covered by English synth-pop duo Erasure in 2003 for their cover album Other People's Songs and released as a single in the United Kingdom on 6 January 2003.
 The single reached No. 10 on the UK Singles Chart, No. 7 in Denmark, No. 29 in Germany, No. 39 in Sweden, and No. 41 in Ireland.
 The track was chosen for the album by Erasure member Vince Clarke.

 Clarke and lead vocalist Andy Bell turned the song into a mid-tempo electronic dance tune, displaying the signature Erasure sound.
 The band changed the structure of the song from the original 7/4 time signature to 4/4—except for the chorus, which slips back into 7/4 time for one line.
 This also results in the vocals in the verses effectively being shifted forward in comparison to Gabriel's (which start on beat 5 of each bar) to start on beat 1 of bars 1 and 3.

 Clarke directed a music video for the cover which was released on Erasure's DVD compilation Hits! the Videos.